 - Not be a full time UBC employee.

 Visit the Service Canada website for more information on how to get a Social Insurance Number, or call 1.800.206.7218 to find the nearest location.
 Due to the large number of applications we receive each year, only successful applicants will be notified.
 Students are welcome to apply at any time for open positions.

 Once you've been hired

 Once you have submitted all the required paperwork, you will be required to fill out and submit a Personal Data Form to your Centre for Accessibility supervisor via email.
-You must complete and submit a Personal Data Form and a Direct Deposit Request Form in order to be hired.
-If you have already submitted a Direct Deposit Request Form and have worked for UBC within the last year, you do not need to submit another one.

 The name of a Centre for Accessibility client and all information pertaining to that client's disability are to be held in strictest confidence.
 In accordance with BC's Freedom of Information and Protection of Privacy Act, you must not give out any information about your clients to a third party.

 Workday was launched on November 2, 2020 and replaces UBC’s HR and payroll systems.
 Student employees will be accessing Workday to complete onboarding tasks such as adding your direct deposit form, completing UBC training workshops, reviewing your pay stubs, and submitting your hours online if you are an hourly student employee.